alicechang29/sharebnb/sharebnb/Sharebnb.md

 ### S3
 - create an amazon acct -- DONE
-- how to store our secret key
+- how to store our secret key  -- DONE
 - how to submit a form that uploads a file
-- how to get the file from the server
+- how to get the file from the server -- DONE
 	- https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/object/get.html#S3.Object.get
 - how to store the file in S3
 	- https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/client/put_object.html#
-	-
 	- storing images:
 		- Listing1/Image1
 		- Listing1/Image2
 		- Listing2/Image1
 			- give object key names: https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html
-- how to retrieve the file from S3
+- how to retrieve the file from S3  -- DONE
 	- what key would we store on the Listing for the image?
 	- How to retrieve the image??
 - how is the file stored on the server ??
-- how to send send that file to the client
+- how to send send that file to the client -- DONE
+	- Temporary URL

 **When user submits form with image:**